AvolitesLtd/TitanManual/docs/synergy.md

 For shows which include video content, this gives you a much smoother workflow when creating and running the show.

 > Ai refers to media outputs as "Screen Fixtures".
-To avoid confusion with Titan fixtures, Titan doesn't use "Fixture" and refers to them as **"Screens"** (and in some places **"Surfaces"**).
+To avoid confusion with Titan fixtures, Titan doesn't use "Fixture" and refers to them as <strong>"Screens"</strong> (and in some places <strong>"Surfaces"</strong>).